Designing Accessible Error Toast Notifications

 1. Run axe.run() on toast mount/unmount lifecycle hooks.

-2. Test with VoiceOver (macOS) and NVDA (Windows) using default verbosity settings.
+2. Test with VoiceOver (macOS) and NVDA (Windows) at default verbosity.

 3. Verify prefers-reduced-motion compliance and contrast ratios (4.5:1 minimum).

-4. Log focus shifts and live region updates in browser console for audit trails.
+4. Log focus shifts and live-region updates for audit trails.

 Edge Case: False positives in aria-live audits often stem from off-screen positioning.
 Use clip: rect(0,0,0,0) instead of display: none or visibility: hidden.
 Debugging Protocol: Cross-verify axe-core results with manual screen reader testing.
 If axe passes but NVDA fails, inspect DOM insertion order and aria-atomic inheritance.